WukLab/Scad/README.md

 Scad provides `wskgen` commandline tool to generate JSON DAG file from program directory and `wskish` tool to submit to modified OpenWhisk runtime.

-However, testing Scad programs do not always need to bring to the whole Scad system as we will show in next section.
+However, testing Scad programs do not always need to bring up the whole Scad system as we will show in next section.

 ## Testing Scad Programs